What is Bikers Against Child Abuse (B.A.C.A.) Inc.?

 What is the significance of the patch?

-According to JP Lilly, the founder of BACA, and Christy Sparti, the BACA National Art Director and originator of the BACA patch, the following areas hold significance:
+According to the founder of B.A.C.A., and Rockit, the B.A.C.A.
+International Trademark Specialist Officer and originator of the B.A.C.A. patch, the following areas hold significance:

 - Red represents the “blood shed by wounded children”